Scientific Education and Innovation: From Technical Diplomas to University STEM Degrees, Journal of the European Economic Association

 Nicola Bianchi, Michela Giorcelli

 Bianchi, Nicola, and Michela Giorcelli.
-2019.
+2020.
 Scientific Education and Innovation: From Technical Diplomas to University STEM Degrees.
 Journal of the European Economic Association.